bcc2020/bcc2020.github.io/discord.md

 You can mention a specific person in the channel by typing @ and beginning to type their name.
 Discord will help you autocomplete this and will notify the person that you’ve mentioned them.

+"Pinned posts" are messages that the admins or organizing committee were important enough to keep handy.
+They are specific to a channel and can be found under the push pin icon 📌 at the top of the channel.

 #### Safer spaces